 Click here to request free samples of our DIY Shower and Tub Wall Panels.

 Myth #4 – You can only do standard sized showers and tubs with grout free panels

-This is a myth you might hear in a big box store which only inventories stock sized enclosures.
-It is possible to get large panels for custom showers (in solid surface walls you can actually get a panel as big as 144” x 100”) or there are easy to cut and seam systems in the PVC and Serica composites which can be designed to work with any sized shower stall.
+This is a myth you might hear in a big box store which only inventories stock sized enclosures or from your contractor who doesn’t know his butt from a hole in the ground about wall panel systems.
+It is possible to get large panels for custom showers (in solid surface walls you can actually get a panel as big as 144” x 100”).
+With the easy to cut and seam systems in the PVC, high gloss acrylic and laminated wall panels you can use wall panels for any sized shower stall.

 Myth #5 – You need custom tools to do the installation